andyydz/Cybersecurity-Writeups/soc-security-operations-center/nmap/nmap-basics.md

 - Located the exact target IP address by scanning the provided subnet range
 - Identified open TCP ports using both Connect scan (`-sT`) and SYN scan (`-sS`)
 - Detected the web server name and version running on the target using `-sV`
-- Ran a UDP scan (`-sU`) and observed the difference in speed compared to TCP
+- Ran a UDP scan (`-sU`) and observed the difference in speed co
+- mpared to TCP
 - Successfully captured the room flag after completing full port enumeration
 - Worked around a broken AttackBox by connecting via OpenVPN directly from my local machine
 - Saved Nmap output using `-oN` for documentation